Home » Articles posted by mavisser

 About

-As an interdisciplinary public policy scholar, I have built my career on three concepts: rigor, relevance, and reach.
+As a scholar, I have built my career on three concepts: rigor, relevance, and reach.
 First, my research seeks to build empirical scholarly knowledge in my academic fields of public policy, industrial relations, regional studies, and economic development (rigor).
-Second, my work aims to develop innovative ways to apply this knowledge to contemporary socioeconomic conditions, and offers insight for policy and advocacy groups to place their experiences into larger societal and economic perspectives and direct their efforts more strategically (relevance).
-Third, my scholarship seeks to build partnerships with and extend knowledge to leaders in the government and non-profit sectors to inform policy decisions and debates surrounding socioeconomic issues and inequalities nationally and globally (reach).
+Second, my work aims to develop innovative ways to apply this knowledge to contemporary socioeconomic conditions and offer insight for policymakers and stakeholders to place their experiences into larger societal and economic perspectives and direct efforts more strategically (relevance).
+Third, my scholarship seeks to build partnerships with and extend knowledge to leaders in the government and non-profit sectors to inform policy decisions and debates nationally and globally (reach).

 RESEARCH PROJECTS